gogovan/flutter-force-permission/README.md

 4. If any features is required, it is highly recommended to also set the `<uses-feature>` tag in AndroidManifest.xml.
 Refer to [relevant Android Developers page](https://developer.android.com/guide/topics/manifest/uses-feature-element) for details.

 ## Usage
 1. Create an instance of FlutterForcePermission, providing configuration.
+Refer to documentation for [FlutterForcePermissionConfig] for details.
 ```dart
 final perm = FlutterForcePermission(
     FlutterForcePermissionConfig(